 New Leather Sofa too Firm and Stiff?
-(Soften like THIS)
+(Soften Like THIS)

 If you just got a new leather sofa, you’ve probably tried sitting, lying, or even sleeping on it, but it just feels too uncomfortable.
 Is it supposed to be like that or do you need to do something about it?